 In association with Defra, the BHS surveyed the horse world in summer 2014 to get the real facts about people’s perceptions of ragwort.
 Nearly 14,000 people completed the survey, making it the biggest research of its kind.
 The results showed a need for clearer communication between individuals and organisations affected by ragwort’s growth near livestock, and increased awareness of ragwort and its effects.

 What are landowners’ obligations?

 Landowners or occupiers have an obligation to control ragwort within high-risk areas (land within 50 metres areas used for grazing or forage production).
 Immediate action must be taken in high-risk areas to remove the weed and control its spread, but it's more effective to control ragwort within 100 metres of any eligible land at risk.
 In medium-risk areas (50-100 metres of land used for grazing or forage production), landowners or occupiers should monitor the situation and put controls in place if necessary.
 In low risk areas, it’s in landowners or occupiers’ interests to be aware and consider contingency plans if necessary.
-Landowners and occupiers may be required to remove ragwort under the Weeds Act 1959, i.e. where a complaint has been made because the weeds are spreading unchecked and the landowner/occupier has been issue with an enforcement notice.
+Landowners and occupiers may be required to remove ragwort under the Weeds Act 1959, i.e. where a complaint has been made because the weeds are spreading unchecked and the landowner/occupier has been issued with an enforcement notice.